3803-3823 W 10th Ave rezoning application

 It would be better suited to the area to see a four-storey building, which is what the development at Broadway and Alma should have been.
 What green space is included in the plan?
 Why is market rental still at 80%, while Moderate Income units are only 20%?
 That ratio was to be a pilot program.
 Given the housing affordability crisis in Vancouver, why are we not seeing 80% moderate income rental rates, and 20% market rental rates?
 Rather than having commercial space on the main floor, it would be better to maximize accommodation in this complex.
 It's worth noting that there is a lot of empty commercial space in the city.

-PSF asked almost 2 years ago
+PSF asked over 2 years ago

 In the streamlined process for rezonings to specific Residential Rental district schedules, architectural drawings and supporting studies are not provided until a future Development Permit process, if the rezoning is approved by Council.
 Consequently, we do not have specifics at rezoning on the proposed “green space” which may include the strategies for tree retention, landscaping and outdoor amenity space.
 The Secured Rental Policy and RR-3B district schedule set out the specific requirements of this project, that 20% of residential floor be secured at below-market rents and that a minimum of 0.35 of the floor space ratio be for “non-dwelling uses” such as retail, service and office uses.